cloudfoundry-community/bosh-vault/README.md

   address: NO_DEFAULT (The address of the UAA server to communicate with)
   timeout: 10 (How many seconds to wait before timing out connections to UAA)
   ca: NO_DEFAULT (CA to trust when connecting to UAA)
-  skipverify: false (Should TLS trust be verified)
+  skipverify: false (Whether or not to skip verifying TLS trust)
   audienceclaim: config_server (Expected audience claim on a given JWT)
 ```